videovillage/RED-Conversion-LUTs/README.md

 ## Accuracy

 The LUTs are very accurate.
-The normalized mean absolute error of the LUTs as compared to a REDCINE-X debayer of the same gamma space are listed below:
+The normalized [mean absolute error](http://en.wikipedia.org/wiki/Mean_absolute_error) of the LUTs as compared to a REDCINE-X debayer of the same gamma space are listed below:

-LUT                         | MAE (%)
+LUT                         | Mean absolute error (%)
 --------------------------- | -------------
 REDlogFilm_to_REDgamma      | 0.0824788%
 REDlogFilm_to_REDgamma2     | 0.0340227%